-The impact factor (IF) can help evaluate a journal’s relative importance, especially when compared with other journals in the same field.
-The IF is calculated by dividing the number of citations of articles published in the journal during the most recent 2 years by the total number of articles published in the same time period.
+To calculate the IF, divide the number of citations of articles published in the journal during the most recent two years by the total number of articles published in the same period.

 The equation is as follows: 2022 Journal Impact Factor = A/B

 - A = the number of articles published in 2020 and 2021 that were cited by indexed journals in 2022